hudecv/Blameless.Configuration/README.md

-# Blameless Configuration System for Unity Games
+# Configuration System for Unity Games

 This asset adds an easy to use configuration system for Unity games that support keeping player settings in external files.